 “Will to move forward”

-Even Aragonès had to admit that the talks with Sánchez yielded little.
+Even Aragonès had to admit the talks with Sánchez achieved little.
 But he refused to pull out, and agree to another referendum attempt, so long as “both parties have the will to move forward.”

 Education and housing are two areas where regional and national competencies overlap.
 The point of the negotiations was to hash out such ambiguities, but they haven’t.

 By October of last year, Junts had had enough and quit.
 That gave Illa a chance to correct his mistake from two years ago.

 Aragonès needed a majority for his 2023 budget, which Junts was no longer willing to provide.
 The Socialists came to the rescue, conditioning their support on concessions that were palatable to the Republican Left: more money for Barcelona’s El Prat airport and regional trains, and a new highway.

 That gave the Socialists a taste for coalition building.
 They did a deal with Junts this week that forced the Republicans to backtrack on water policy.